 You usually don’t what to use brute force methods like a vice, pliers, or multigrips.
 At best, they risk damaging the filter.
 Just as likely is to damage the lens rim or end up with broken glass.
 And you don’t want to add any lubricant, because that’s going to wreak havoc with the optics and the lens mechanism.

 Two quick options are to use a clean cloth to try to get a better grip.
 I find that a rubber band wrapped around the filter works even better.
-There’s no particular magic to which rubber bands to use, although I’ve used these ones for years and find them a good combination of the right size for many lenses and offering good grip that lays flat on the surface without twisting.
+There’s no particular magic to which rubber bands to use, although I’ve used these ones for years and find them a good combination of the right size for many lenses and offering a firm grip that lays flat on the surface without twisting.

 If you find yourself putting filters on and off a lot, you can also get inexpensive filter wrenches that make for a good solution.